The need for a faster diagnoses

 If veterinarians could quickly determine if Hendra virus is present in a sick horse, they could more easily make decisions on treating horses.
-A rapid assay that quickly detects Hendra virus is critical for preventing undue suffering of horses and reducing treatment dilemmas for horse carers.
-However, the assay would need to be very sensitive – so that lower levels of the virus are not missed.
+A rapid test that quickly detects Hendra virus is critical for preventing undue suffering of horses and reducing treatment dilemmas for horse carers.
+However, the test would need to be very sensitive – so that lower levels of the virus are not missed.

 How USC is tackling this issue

-Dr Joanne Macdonald and her research team at the University of the Sunshine Coast, including Joanna Kristoffersen, have theoretically developed a rapid assay that can detect Hendra-infected horse samples that is fast, sensitive, and is amendable to field adaptation.
+Associate Professor Joanne Macdonald and her research team at the University of the Sunshine Coast, including Joanna Kristoffersen, have theoretically developed a rapid test that can detect Hendra-infected horse samples that is fast, sensitive, and is amendable to field adaptation.

 How you can support this historical innovation in disease research

 There are several steps required before this research can be readily available to veterinarians to use in the field.
-This is where Dr Macdonald’s research team need your help.
-We would like to see this rapid assay in field trials next year and widely distributed throughout Australia by 2020.
+This is where Associate Professor Macdonald’s research team need your help.
+We would like to see this rapid test in field trials next year, and released for veterinary use by mid-2019.

 It takes funding from all sources – especially from philanthropic individuals who recognise the value of this innovation.

-100% of your donation will go towards Rapid Diagnostic Technology research, and any donations over $2 are tax deductible.
+100% of your donation will go towards Rapid Hendra virus diagnostic technology research, and any donations over $2 are tax deductible.

 For more information on donating to this project contact Kate Evans, Senior Development Manager, USC Development Office.